hzi-bifo/seq2geno2pheno/README.md

 # Seq2Geno2Pheno

 ### What is Seq2Geno2Pheno
 This is a computational framework for genomic studies of bacterial population.
-Compared to conventional methods, such as shell scripts, this package emphsizes data reproducibility and computational environment mangement.
+Compared to conventional methods, such as shell scripts, this package emphasizes data reproducibility and computational environment management.

 ### What can Seq2Geno2Pheno do
-Seq2Geno2Pheno include two main stages.
+Seq2Geno2Pheno includes two main stages.
 The first stage Seq2Geno aims to compute genomic features with sequencing reads.
 Briefly speaking, it covers (1) variant calling, (2) expression analysis, (3) _de novo_ assembly and gene content identification, and (4) phylogeny inference.
 These are followed by optional functionals of (5) differential expression analysis and (6) ancestral reconstruction.
-The outputs from Seq2Geno are formatted for the subsequently stage: Geno2Pheno.
+The outputs from Seq2Geno are formatted for the subsequent stage: Geno2Pheno.
 This stage mainly trains phenotype predictors with the genomic data.
 Furthermore, it reports lists of genomic factors that are potentially linked to the target phenotype using feature selection techniques.

 ### Get started
 - Prerequisites